 One Week at a Time

-Taking a few moments once a week to set down the week’s learning, in anecdotal or even point form, goes a long way towards creating a solid platform for the next week’s work.
+Everybody’s practice varies.
+Still, taking a few moments once a week to set down the week’s learning, in anecdotal or even point form, can go a long way towards creating a solid platform for the next week’s work.

 I hope you’ll have another brilliant week in your writing career.